Welcome to LUX

 LUX Opening hours

-The entrances are open Monday to Friday 6:30 am - 10:00 pm and Saturday 10:00 am - 4:00 pm for HT-students and Department of Communication and Media students holding a LU-card.
+The entrances are open Monday to Friday 6:30 am - 10:00 pm and Saturday 10:00 am - 4:00 pm for HT-students and Department of Communication and Media students holding a LU-card and pin.

 The building is also open when there are any planned acitivities in it.
 Use the ordinary doors.